PastorCatto/Mobuntu-Orange/README.md

 fastboot reboot
 ```

-**Important:** After the reboot, do not interrupt the device.
-The initial boot sequence involves partition expansion and service initialization.
-It may remain on the boot splash for several minutes.
-Just be patient\!
+**Important:** After running "fastboot reboot", do not interrupt the device, fastboot is finishing the write to NAND, INTERRUPTING THIS WILL BRICK YOUR INSTALL!\!

 -----